-Finding out the person you love has cancer can be very stressful and you may experience worrying thoughts and difficulty concentrating, as well as physical reactions such as fatigue, nausea and headaches.
+Finding out the person you love has cancer can be very stressful.
+You may experience worrying thoughts and difficulty concentrating, as well as physical reactions such as fatigue, nausea and headaches.
 It can also bring up some huge scary questions about health, life and death that you may not have thought much about before.
 It can take some time to process what this all means for you, your partner and your relationship.

 There will be a lot of focus on your partner who has cancer.
 You may want to yell - hey what about me?
-Well this booklet is for you.
+Well this book is for you.

 If your partner hasn't already got a copy of Now What...?
 A young person's guide to dealing with cancer, it's a good idea to get hold of one.
 It has heaps of information and facts about cancer, causes, treatments, what it's like to be a young person diagnosed with cancer, practical stuff like money and legal information.

-You'll probably find the Now What...?
-A young person's guide to dealing with cancer book useful too - it can help you to understand what your partner might be thinking, which in turn can help you understand how to be the best support you can be.
+You'll probably find the book useful too - it can help you to understand what your partner might be thinking, which in turn can help you understand how to be the best support you can be.

 You may both be surprised that you share a whole lot of similar feelings.
-What is important is finding a way to communicate with each other.
+What's important is finding a way to communicate with each other.
 It's really important for you to take care of yourself, find ways together to deal with this and to manage it all the best way you can.